-FIN350 - International Banking and Finance 3 Credits
+FIN350 - International Banking and Finance

 This course presents an overview of international banking and finance.
-Topics include the international dimensions of finance, foreign exchange rates, sources of funds, banking regulations, and the contrast between European, Asian and American banking.
-Methods ofeffective communication of financial information are addressed.
-Prerequisite: FIN230
+Topics include the international dimensions of finance, foreign exchange rates, sources of funds, banking regulations, and the contrast between European, Asian and American Methods banking. of effective communication of financial information are addressed.
+Prerequisite: FIN230 and interest rate instruments are introduced.
+The course also explores the limitations and extensions of the Black-Scholes model with the aim of valuating options on dividend paying assets and exotic options such as digital options, barrier options, average rate options and options on multiple assets, among others.
+Prerequisite: FIN330

-FIN400 - Derivatives and Risk Management 3 Credits
+FIN400 - Derivatives and Risk Management

 A broad range of derivative products is examined with a primary focus on how to use these for the management of financial risks.
-Standard models of pricing forward, futures and plain vanilla options on stocks, futures and interest rate instruments are introduced.
-The course also explores the limitations and extensions of the Black-Scholes model with the aim of valuating options on dividend paving assets and exotic options such as digital options, barrier options, average rate options and options on multiple assets, among others.
-Prerequisite: FIN330
+Standard models of pricing forward, futures and plain vanilla options on stocks, futures